kragen/derctuo/markdown/globoflexia.md

-By wrapping your twisted balloons in gauze soaked in shellac, you can get a waterproof, light, flexible material that allows significant light through, due to the gauze's light weave.
+By wrapping your twisted balloons in gauze soaked in shellac, you can get a waterproof, light, flexible material that allows significant light through, due to the gauze’s light weave.
 Alcohol is emitted as the shellac dries, but this is a fast process; once dry the material emits almost no VOCs.